keul/PyDirDuplicateFinder/docs/README.txt

 You can use it in this way::

-    Usage: pydirduplicatefinder.py [options] [directory]
+	Usage: duplicatefinder.py [options] [directories]

+	Analyse all files in one or more directories and manage duplicate files (the same file present with different names)

 	Options:
 	  --version             show program's version number and exit -h, --help            show this help message and exit -a ACTION, --action=ACTION
-                            Choose an action to do when a duplicate is found.
+	                        choose an action to do when a duplicate is found.
-                            Valid options are print,rename,move; print is the default.
+	                        Valid options are print,rename,move,ask; print is the default
-      -r, --recursive       Also check files in subdirectories recursively.
-      -p PREFIX, --prefix=PREFIX
+	  -r, --recursive       also check files in subdirectories recursively -p PREFIX, --prefix=PREFIX
-                            Prefix used for renaming duplicated files when the 'rename' action is chosen.
-      -m PATH, --move-path=PATH
+	                        prefix used for renaming duplicated files when the 'rename' action is chosen.
+Default is "DUPLICATED" -m PATH, --move-path=PATH
-                            The directory where duplicate will be moved when the 'move' action is chosen.
+	                        the directory where duplicate will be moved when the 'move' action is chosen
+	  -v, --verbose         more verbose output
+	  -q, --quiet           do not print any messages at all

+	  Filters:
+	    Use those options to limit and filter directories and files to check.
+	    Options belowe that rely on file or directory name support usage of jolly characters and can also be used multiple times

 	    -s MIN_SIZE, --min-size=MIN_SIZE
-                            Indicate the min size in byte of a file to be checked.
+	                        indicate the min size in bytes of a file for being checked.
 Default is 128.
-Empty file are always ignored.
+Empty file are always ignored --include-dir=INCLUDE_DIR
+	                        only check directories with this name
+	    --exclude-dir=EXCLUDE_DIR
+	                        do not check directories with this name --include-file=INCLUDE_FILE
+	                        limit the search inside file with that name --exclude-file=EXCLUDE_FILE
+	                        ignore the search inside file with that name

+	Report bugs (and suggestions) to <luca@keul.it>.

 TODO
 ====

- * A way to specify filters (regexp? jolly chars?), to include/exclude files or directories by name.
- * More tests coverage.
+ * More tests coverage (maybe some tests can be merged togheter).
  * Controls recursion maximum depth.
  * Internationalization (at least italian).
- * A "move to trash" action (dependency on trash-cli?).
+ * A "move to trash" action (dependency on *trash-cli* can be a great idea).
+ * Release this as a Debian/Ubuntu/Kubuntu package (I'll really love this).

 Credits
 =======